58848077/G123_project/readme.md

 6. To update the financial data, please run the following command:

     `python3 get_raw_data.py`

+## Perform ORM Model Migration
+We use Django ORM to manipulate the database.
+Here are the steps to migrate the models after modifying the ORM models:

+1. Navigate to the `financial` folder.

+    `cd financial/`

+2. Create migration files:

+    `python3 manage.py makemigrations`

+3. Migrate the database:

+    `python3 manage.py migrate`.

+* Since we are using Django ORM to handle the database, the original `model.py` file that was supposed to be located in the root folder will be moved to `financial/fin_data/models.py`.

 # API Endpoints
 ## 1. Get Financial Data
 ### Request